agiliq/agiliq-jekyll/_posts/2018-12-22-django-when-and-how-use-detailview.markdown

 ### Filter queryset before showing detail page

-You might want to only show detail pages for Books which have been marked as published.
-It assumes that there is a BooleanField called `is_published` on Book.
+You might only detail pages for `published` Books to be accessible and unpublished books should give 404.
+This scenario assumes that there is a BooleanField called `is_published` on Book.

     class Book(models.Model):
         title = models.CharField(max_length=100)